Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 "*" indicates required fields

 Welcoming a new baby into the world is supposed to be one of the happiest times in a family’s life.
 When everything goes right, it’s a moment of pure joy.
 But sometimes, something goes wrong.
 A child can suffer a birth injury.
+A birth injury occurs when harm is caused to a baby or mother during the birth process, often due to a doctor’s mistake, delivery complications, or improper use of labor-inducing medications.
 It’s a difficult and confusing time for any family, and it often leaves parents in Pittsburgh with many questions about what happened and why.

 The Medical Malpractice team at The Child Injury Firm has dedicated our careers to helping children and their families, and we have a deep understanding of the unique challenges that a birth injury brings.
 We know how overwhelming this can be, and we want to provide some clear information to help you understand what a birth injury is and what your options are.
 Our goal is to be a helpful, experienced resource that you can trust.

 A medical malpractice birth injury is any kind of harm or damage that a baby suffers just before, during, or right after birth.
 Sometimes these injuries are minor, but sometimes they can be very serious and lead to long-term health problems.
 Many parents wonder if the injury was just an accident or if it could have been prevented.
+Not all birth injuries are due to negligence—some can occur even with proper care—but birth injuries caused by a doctor’s mistake, medical providers’ negligence, or preventable delivery complications may be grounds for a medical malpractice claim.
+Families who pursue legal recourse for these injuries often do so through birth injury claims, which are specific legal processes designed to seek compensation for damages.
+These birth injury claims are a part of broader medical malpractice cases, which address negligence and errors by healthcare professionals during childbirth.
 We want to help answer that question.

 When a birth injury happens, it can feel like you’re alone.
 But sadly, it’s not as uncommon as you might think.
 Birth injuries affect families across the country, and Pittsburgh is no exception.
 With top hospitals and thousands of births each year, Pittsburgh sees its share of these heartbreaking events.
 For example, a recent study from the U.S. National Library of Medicine found that the rate of birth injury for every 1,000 live births in the United States is around 3.17, which shows how often this problem occurs.
 It is one of the most common causes of a newborn baby’s death in Allegheny County.

 The causes of these injuries can be very complex.
 Sometimes, an injury is simply the result of a difficult birth.
 But often, it’s a sign of a mistake that could have been avoided.
+It’s important to distinguish between birth injuries, which are caused by trauma or complications during delivery, and birth defects, which are conditions that develop before birth and are not typically caused by the delivery process.
+Certain risk factors, such as low birth weight, prolonged labor, or pre-existing maternal conditions, can increase the likelihood of birth injuries.
 Medical professionals are trained to handle the stress of childbirth, and when they fail to provide the best care, it can lead to a preventable injury.
+Health care providers play a critical role in ensuring safe deliveries and preventing birth injuries through proper monitoring and timely intervention.
+Additionally, the use of labor inducing medications, if not properly administered or monitored, can pose significant risks and contribute to birth injuries.

 Another common cause is the improper use of delivery tools, such as forceps or vacuum extractors.
 These tools can be very helpful, but if they are used improperly or with too much force, they can cause nerve damage or even fractures to the baby’s skull.
+Medical experts are often consulted to review whether the use of such tools was appropriate and to determine if medical negligence occurred.
 An injury to a baby’s brachial plexus, a group of nerves in the neck, can cause a condition called Erb’s Palsy, where the baby loses the ability to move their arm.
 A study by the Journal of Pediatric Orthopaedics noted a decrease in this type of injury in some parts of the country, but it remains a significant concern for many families.

 First, document everything.
 Keep a journal of everything that happens and all the medical care your child receives.
 This can be very helpful later on.
 It’s also a good idea to get copies of all your medical records from your pregnancy, labor, and delivery.
 This can be a lot of paperwork, but it’s crucial.

 And finally, you should call the medical malpractice team of birth injury lawyers at The Child Injury Firm.
 We have decades of experience with birth injury cases in Pittsburgh.
 This might not be what you want to think about right now, but it is important to act quickly.
-In Pennsylvania, there are time limits for medical malpractice lawsuits, and if you wait too long, you might lose your chance to get justice for your child.
+In Pennsylvania, the statute of limitations for medical malpractice claims, including birth injury cases, sets a strict deadline for when you can file a birth injury lawsuit.
+If you wait too long, you might lose your chance to get justice for your child.
 A team that has been doing this for decades, like ours, can review your case and help you understand if a mistake was made.
 We can help you know if a mistake caused your child’s injury and what your options are for moving forward in a medical malpractice case.
+Pittsburgh birth injury attorneys have expertise in handling complex malpractice claims and can guide families through the legal process.

 The Children’s Institute provides comprehensive support services for families with children who have special needs, including those with birth injuries.
 Their team offers in-home family services, therapy, and a range of programs designed to help children and families thrive.
 They are a valuable resource for finding a great resource near you.